Many times we get out of bed in the morning stiff and sore and hunched while walking across the bedroom floor.

 - Difficulty rising, sitting, lying, or standing

-- Favoring one leg over another resulting in limping
+- Favoring one leg over another result in limping

 - Difficulty climbing stairs or trouble getting in and out of the car or up onto a bed or couch